Healthy People, No Headaches

 Considerations:

-• It appears a new President will need to be recruited to the organization.
-There is urgency to fully understand the role, identify a successor and plan the transition.
+- It appears a new President will need to be recruited to the organization.
+It is urgent to fully understand the role, identify a successor, and plan the transition.

 This scenario, while alarming, is not uncommon.